Introduction-to-Computer-Engineering/final-project-assignment-8-week-13-haydenmejia/README.md

-# links for the Ossiliscope Assignment 8:
+# links for the Oscilliscope Assignment 8:
   - This link for the connection of the built-in function generator.
    link: (http://imgur.com/gallery/hEh2QPw)
   - This link is for the connection of the ossiliscope.
    link: (http://imgur.com/gallery/7WLgX39)
-  -This link is for the one line program for the LED and ossiliscope connection.
+  -This link is for the one line program for the LED and oscilliscope connection.
    link: (http://imgur.com/gallery/IUjgB4M)
   - This link is for the loop in the program that varies the duty cycle of the LED.
    link: (http://imgur.com/gallery/I8iRtUu)